katoriaki/RoleWeaver/README.md

 - knowledge graph: stores structured triples such as user facts, role facts, and stable relationship information
 - profile view: builds a compact user profile from graph facts and injects it into future prompts

 At chat time, RoleWeaver builds a memory context packet from the current user message.
-It retrieves relevant episodic memories, profile facts, and character knowledge, then renders them into the prompt as sections like `【用户画像】`, `【情节记忆】`, and `【角色知识】`.
+It retrieves relevant episodic memories, profile facts, and character knowledge, then renders them into the prompt as sections.

 Memory writing is deliberately slower than normal reply generation.
 New turns first enter a pending buffer.
 When the session has been idle for a while, or when you manually call consolidation, RoleWeaver asks the memory rules and optional model judge which details are worth keeping.
 Useful facts are written into episodic memory or the knowledge graph; noisy chat is left out.
 This keeps the character from remembering every casual sentence as if it were permanent truth.